ddkpham/lucid-images/cmpt383.md

 8. All 3 Contrast Enhancements should be shown below for your viewing pleasure

-9. Add some of your own images to try contrast enhancement
+9. Add some of your own images (jpeg / png) to try contrast enhancement

 make sure that they are added to the \$projectroot/client/public folder so that React is able to display them.